guilbaults/TrailblazingTurtle/docs/top.md

 # Top
 These pages are only available to staff and are meant to visualize poor cluster utilization:

-* Largest compute users, CPU cores and GPUs
+* Largest compute users, CPU cores, and GPUs
 * Jobs on large memory nodes (ranked by worst to best)
 * Top users on Lustre